 Popular beverages in Denmark

 Danes are known for being beer drinkers.
-Denmark is a home to Carlsberg, giant in beer business but the craft beer scene in constantly growing.
-Copenhagen became a heavyweight destination when it comes to great beer and bars.
+Denmark is home to Carlsberg, a giant within the beer business but the craft beer scene is constantly growing.
+Copenhagen has become a heavyweight destination when it comes to great beer and bars.

 The pubs or “værtshuse”, as they are known in Danish, are the classic places to enjoy a beer.
 Prices in Copenhagen are notoriously high (especially if you’re a student), but there are exceptions to the rule, like Eiffel Bar on Wildersgade 58.
 This is a real, old-fashioned, down-to-earth place for all.
 Probably the most popular student bar in Copenhagen is Studenterhuset on Købmagergade 52.
 Actually, it is not only a bar, rather a place where students meet and create (debates, concerts, events and all other kinds of activities).

-You definitely need to check Mikkeler Bar.
-Actually, Mikkeler has a few beer bars in Copenhagen (and not only) and it has grown from two home breweries into international recognition.
-At the original Mikkeller Bar at Victoriagade 8 you will find taps from Mikkeller and bottled selection.
+You definitely need to check Mikkeller Bar.
+Actually, Mikkeller has a few beer bars in Copenhagen (and not only) and it has grown from two home breweries into international recognition.
+At the original Mikkeller Bar at Victoriagade 8 you will find taps from Mikkeller as well as bottled selection.

-Danes are known for being beer drinkers, but recently coctails became more and more popular.
-Therefore you’ll find some of the best cocktail bars in Copenhagen as well, and I mean top-class coctails.
+Danes are known for being beer drinkers, but recently cocktails became more and more popular.
+Therefore, you’ll find some of the best cocktail bars in Copenhagen as well, and we’re talking top-class cocktails.
 One of the most unusual bars is Petanque Bar on Vendersgade 22.
 You can play petanque aka boules while sipping a cocktail or have fun by one of the shuffleboard tables.

-No cocktail guide for Copenhagen could be complete without mentioning Neighbourhood (on Jaeggersborggade 56).
+No cocktail guide for Copenhagen could be complete without mentioning Neighbourhood (on Jægersborggade 56).
 Their cocktails are delicious, unusual and organic.
 And they serve great pizza to go with them.

-Great source of information and tips and addresses is coctailsofcopenhagen.dk
+Great source of information and tips and addresses is cocktailsofcopenhagen.dk

 Nightlife in Copenhagen

-Copenhagen is known for its great nightlife, so do not miss on it.
+Copenhagen is known for its great nightlife, so do not miss out on it.
 Every neighborhood has something unique to offer, from mainstream discos to underground clubs.
-City center is about cocktails, wine glasses and dance parties, whereas Vesterbro offers a local approach and Nørrebro is for those who need a good night out.
+The city center is about cocktails, wine glasses and dance parties, whereas Vesterbro offers a local approach and Nørrebro is for those who need a good night out.

 As Danes are masters of hygge which is characterized by coziness and contentment, relaxed nights are very popular in Copenhagen.
-So if you just want to hang out with a cocktail, friends and house music go to PS Bar and Grill on Pilestraede 12A, located in the centre.
+So, if you just want to hang out with a cocktail, friends and house music go to PS Bar and Grill on Pilestræde 12A, located in the city center.

-When in heart of the city – you might want to try Chateau Motel (Knabrostraede 3).
-Once you enter through heavy black curtains you will find yourself in a four- storey club with impressive 19-th century chandelier.
+When in heart of the city – you might want to try Chateau Motel (Knabrostræde 3).
+Once you enter through heavy black curtains you will find yourself in a four-story club with an impressive 19-th century chandelier.
 Different music styles in every room, great cocktails and impressive décor – that’s Chateau Motel.

 There’s lots of options to enjoy great day and night in Copenhagen.
 Do not miss it!